best2025j/srestates_frontend/README.md

 srestates_frontend

-Backend codebase for this project
+Frontend codebase for this project